VinSnowski/cassie_controller/README.md

 The main reason for all of this is to exercise my robotics / control theory / simulation knowledge and C++ programming capabilities.

 Many thanks to https://github.com/bulletphysics/pybullet_robots/ from where I obtained the Cassie model.
+For the moment, some of the placeholder code is also obtained from this repository.